Quick Summary

 Key Advantages:

-- Simple construction and low manufacturing cost
+- Simple structure and low production cost

-- Easy to control
+- Easy speed control via voltage or PWM

-- Readily available in a wide range of sizes and voltages
+- Available in many sizes and voltages

-- Automotive accessories (e.g., window lifters, seat adjusters)
+- Automotive parts (window lifters, seat adjusters)

-- Household tools and appliances (e.g., hair dryers, toys)
+- Household tools and appliances

 Learn more about our Brush Gear DC Motor Series or Brushed DC Motor Options

-What is a Brushless Motors?
+What is a Brushless DC Motor?

 Brushless DC motors (BLDC) use electronic commutation rather than physical brushes.
 They incorporate permanent magnets and advanced control electronics to deliver power more efficiently and precisely.